sfackler/rust-postgres/README.md

     }
 }
 ```
+The transaction will be active until the `PostgresTransaction` object falls out
+of scope.
 A transaction will commit by default.
-Nested transactions are supported via
+Nested transactions are
-savepoints.
+supported via savepoints.

 Lazy Queries
 ------------